 This small mushroom is a mighty one.
-As we’ve seen, it can promote oral health, support immune health, and support heart health.* So, there’s no doubt that the Shiitake mushroom can benefit your well-being in significant ways!*
+As we’ve seen, it can support immune health and heart health.* So, there’s no doubt that the Shiitake mushroom can benefit your well-being in significant ways!*

 And the best part is that it’s easy to incorporate into your day-to-day routine.
 In addition to cooking it in a variety of dishes, you can also enjoy what this mushroom has to offer by taking a capsule or powder supplement that contains Shiitake mushroom.

 Turn to Gaia Herbs Immune Mushroom Blend, Whole Body Support Mushrooms & Herbs, and Everyday Adaptogen™ Mushrooms & Herbs powder and start reaping the benefits of Shiitake mushrooms.*

 1. “Best Management Practices for Log-Based Shiitake Cultivation in the Northeastern United States,” The University of Vermont, accessed on December 15, 2020 https://www.uvm.edu/sites/default/files/media/ShiitakeGuide.pdf.

 2. M.J.
 Feeney et al., “Mushrooms and Health Summit Proceedings,” The Journal of Nutrition (2014), https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4056650.